WIBX

 WIBX (950 AM) is a commercial radio station in Utica, New York.
 It is one of Central New York's oldest radio stations, dating back to 1925.
 The station airs a news/talk radio format and is owned by Townsquare Media as part of a cluster with adult contemporary 98.7 WLZW, country music 104.3 WFRG-FM, classic hits 96.1 WODZ, and classic rock 96.9 WOUR.
 The studios and offices are on River Road in Marcy, New York.

 WIBX broadcasts at 5,000 watts around the clock.
 It uses a directional antenna system with a four-tower array to avoid interfering with other stations on AM 950.
 The transmitter site is off Clark Mills Road in Whitesboro, New York.
-WIBX is also heard on FM translator W295DI at 92.3 FM.
+WIBX is also heard on FM translator W222DA at 92.3 FM.

 Programming

 Weekdays and weekends

-Weekday mornings begin with a local news and talk program hosted by longtime Central New York media personality Bill Keeler.
-The rest of the day, WIBX primarily broadcasts nationally syndicated conservative talk programs from Premiere Networks, Westwood One and Fox News Radio: The Brian Kilmeade Show, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Guy Benson Show, The Michael Berry Show and Coast to Coast AM with George Noory.
+WIBX broadcasts nationally syndicated conservative talk programs from Premiere Networks, Westwood One and Fox News Radio: The Brian Kilmeade Show, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Guy Benson Show, The Michael Berry Show and Coast to Coast AM with George Noory.

 On weekends the station features shows about money, health, home repair, the law, and technology.
 Weekend syndicated programs include The Chris Plante Show, America at Night with Rick Valdés, The Money Pit Home Improvement Radio Show, The Kim Komando Show, The Weekend with Michael Brown, Handel on the Law with Bill Handel, The Townhall Week in Review and Somewhere in Time with Art Bell, as well as repeats of weekday shows.
 Most hours begin with an update from Fox News Radio.